* * * * * * * * * * * *

 Not if you expect lighting quick paw swipes, loud exhaling, tree climbing, tree gliding, rock crawling or basking.

 Less impressive is laggard initial brake response, surprising given the large front rotor diameter (12.3"-inches) and more aggressive pads we typically find on other German assembled VW's.
-Brake a Tiguan hard into faster corners and roll gets disconcerting.
-Understeer exhibited when rotating out of corners speaks that this Haldex-based all-wheel drive system is front-wheel biased.
-Rather a shame given how the quick damping and chassis stiffness iron out most surface undulations while wearing Continental 235/50 all-season tires on 18" wheels.
+The price for braking Tiguan late into faster corners is a bit of dive and roll .
+Understeer witnessed upon rapid corner getaways betrays that "4-Motion" all-wheel drive is a Haldex front-wheel biased design.
+Quick damping and chassis stiffness iron out most surface undulations while wearing Continental 235/50 all-season tires on 18" wheels.
 (Can you believe that 19" inch alloys are available?)
-The Tiguan's well-weighted steering is hardly ponderous, yet lacks the precision of the Mazda CX-5.
+Tiguan's well-weighted steering is hardly ponderous, yet lacks the precision of the Mazda CX-5 .

 Any "Volks" in this "Wagen"?

-That the 2012 VW Tiguan is amongst the more meritorious crossover-utes out there permits us at "Drive...He Said" to give Volkswagen a pass on the lack of Tiger or Iguana themed embellishments.
+That the 2012 VW Tiguan is amongst the more credible crossover-utes out there, qualifies Volkswagen for a pass on the lack of Tiger or Iguana themed embellishments.

 Tags: 2012 Tiguan Review, 2012 Volkswagen SE 4Motion, 2012 Volkwagen Tiguan SE 4Motion Review, 2012 VW SE 4Motion, 2012 VW Tiguan SE 4Motion Review, 4Motion, Crossover ute, Crossover Utility, review, Tiguan, Tiguan 4Motion Review, Tiguan Review, Tiguan SE 4Motion, Volkswagen